elmarmertens/CCMMshadowrateVAR-code/README.md

  To produce quasi-real estimates of each model defined in the paper, there are various `go*.m` files:
 - [goVAR.m](goVAR.m) for the standard linear VAR. ([goVAR200811.m](goVAR200811.m) estimates the linear VAR using only data through 2008; these estimates are used as reference point in our analysis of parameter changes of various models described in the supplement.)
-- [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m) for the general shadow rate VAR (applies only to the exYield data set provided in [fredsxMD20exYield-2022-09.csv](fredsxMD20exYield-2022-09.csv)).
+- [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m) for the general shadow rate VAR (applies only to the exYield dataset provided in [fredsxMD20exYield-2022-09.csv](fredsxMD20exYield-2022-09.csv)).
 - [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m) for the unrestricted version of the non-structural shadow-rate VAR
 - [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m) for the restricted version of the non-structural shadow-rate VAR

- - In order to apply each dataset to each applicable model, use the driver files `botgo*.m`.
-This set of driver files can also be recreated (and with different settings) by the bash script [preparebatch.sh](preparebatch.sh) as described further below.
+ - In order to apply each dataset to each applicable model, use the MATLAB driver files `botgo*.m`.
+This set of driver files can also be re-created (and with different settings) by the Bash script [preparebatch.sh](preparebatch.sh) as described further below.

 Other estimates, tables and figures: To produce all tables and figures of the paper, as well as additional material as shown in the supplementary appendix, call [runtablesandfigures.m](runtablesandfigures.m), which calls the following scripts to create tables and figures: